Concordium/concordium.github.io/source/mainnet/net/resources/terms-and-conditions-dw.rst

 Software may continually change and/or adjust the functions of Concordium Desktop Wallet.
 Concordium Software’s terms and conditions apply to Concordium Desktop Wallet users worldwide.

 The wallet will register and use data about you.
-Concordium Software will not register or use data about you
+Concordium Software will not register or use data about you.

 Terms and conditions for all services and functions